pingidentity/pingidentity-devops-getting-started/docs/how-to/buildPingFederateProfile.md

 A file-based profile means a "complete profile" looks like a **subset** of files that you would typically find in a running PingFederate filesystem.

 This subset of files represents the minimal number of files needed to achieve your PingFederate configuration.
-All additional files that aren't specific to your configuration should be left out because the PingFederate Docker image filles them in.
+All additional files that are not specific to your configuration should be left out because the PingFederate Docker image fills them in.
 For more information, see [Container Anatomy](containerAnatomy.md).

 Familiarity with the PingFederate filesystem will help you achieve the optimal profile.
 For more information, see [profile structures](../reference/profileStructures.md).